 Understand what you pay at the pump

-Why do prices tend to go up just before a long weekend?
+Do prices go up just before a long weekend?

-Prices for gasoline do tend to increase in the summer months when consumers travel more and the demand for gasoline increases.
+Prices don’t always rise prior to a long weekend.
 Consumers may pay closer attention to gasoline prices when they fill up before or during a long weekend trip, however industry data shows no such pre-long weekend price increase trend.